Data model

 deleted_at timestamp Date of deletion

-Exporting the data model references the specific image of a database.
+The data model export references the specific icon of a database.

-In the application, a specific image can be attached to a database from a database object.
+In the app, a specific icon can be linked with a database from a database object.

-The data model export references user entities (entities field), applications, information, logical servers and containers attached to a database.
+The data model export lists entities using the database (entities field), applications, information, logical servers and containers linked with a database.

-In the application, a user entity can be attached to a database from a database object.
+In the app, a user entity can be linked with a database from a database object.

-In the application, information can be attached to a database from a database object.
+In the app, an information can be linked with a database from a database object.

-In the application, an application can be attached to a database from these two objects.
+In the app, an application can be linked with a database from these two objects.

-In the application, a logical server can be attached to a database from these two objects.
+In the app, a logical server can be linked with a database from these two objects.

-In the application, a container can be attached to a database from these two objects.
+In the app, a container can be linked with a database from these two objects.

-A flow is an exchange of information between a sender and a receiver (application, application service, application module or database).
+An application flow is an exchange of information between a sender and a receiver (application, application service, application module, or database).

 For example, DNS or NTP requests should not be represented as flows.